scala-ts/scala-ts/README.md

-# ScalaTS
+# Scala-TS

-*ScalaTS* generate TypeScript from Scala.
+*Scala-TS* generate TypeScript from Scala.

 Help to integrate REST-ful Scala backend and TypeScript frontend.
 Having defined Scala types returned by your endpoints you can easily generate TypeScript definitions for consuming these endpoints.

 ## Usage

-*ScalaTS* can be used either standalone or as a SBT plugin.
+*Scala-TS* can be used either standalone or as a SBT plugin.

 See: